 SECTION 11.
-APPLICATION TO SERIES
+APPLICATION TO SERIES ORGANIZATION.

-2 ORGANIZATIONS ORGANIZATION.
-3 (a) In this section, ": 4 (1) "Protected series" means an arrangement, however denominated, by a series 5 organization" means an organization that, pursuant to the statutelaw under which the series 6 organization is organized, satisfieshas the characteristics set forth in paragraphs (2)(i), (2)(ii), 7 and (2)(iii).
-8 (2) "Series organization" means an organization that, pursuant to the law under 9 which it is organized, has the following conditionscharacteristics: 10 (1) the (i) The organic record of the organization provides for creation by the 11 organization of one or more protected series (however denominated) with respect to specified 12 property of the organization, and provides for records to be maintained for each protected series 13 that identify the property of or associated with the protected series;.
-14 (2) debt (ii) Debt incurred or existing with respect to the activities of, or 15 property of or associated with, a particular protected series is enforceable against the property of 16 or associated with the protected series only, and not against the property of or associated with the 17 organization or of other protected series thereof; and of the organization.
-18 (3) debt (iii) Debt incurred or existing with respect to the activities or 19 property of the organization is enforceable against the property of the organization only, and not 20 against the property of or associated with any protected series thereof of the organization.
-21 (b) A series organization and each protected series of the series organization is a separate 22 person for purposes of this [Act], even if for other purposes a protected series is not an entitya 23 person separate from the series organization or other protected series thereof of the organization.
+- (a) In this section: - (1) "Protected series" means an arrangement, however denominated, created by a series organization that, pursuant to the law under which the series organization is organized, has the characteristics set forth in paragraph (2).

+- (2) "Series organization" means an organization that, pursuant to the law under which it is organized, has the following characteristics: - (i) The organic record of the organization provides for creation by the organization of one or more protected series, however denominated, with respect to specified property of the organization, and for records to be maintained for each protected series that identify the property of or associated with the protected series. - (ii) Debt incurred or existing with respect to the activities of, or property of or associated with, a particular protected series is enforceable against the property of or associated with the protected series only, and not against the property of or associated with the organization or other protected series of the organization. - (iii) Debt incurred or existing with respect to the activities or property of the organization is enforceable against the property of the organization only, and not against the property of or associated with a protected series of the organization. - (b) A series organization and each protected series of the organization is a separate person for purposes of this [Act], even if for other purposes a protected series is not a person separate from the organization or other protected series of the organization.